kx-Huang/mumsh/README.md

 Actually, the answer to the questions are all hiden in FSM.
 For FSM, we have different `states` to jump from one another according to the `condition`.
 Here `condition` is defined by `the character we meet now`, and `states` are defined as `different roles toward a character`.
 Once we find some `unexpected behaviors` which are not defined in our FSM, then we `raise an error`.

-For reference, the following FSM defines states and state transitions of a simple parser.
+For reference, the following FSM defines states and state transitions of a simple strong parser.

 ![An FSM Parser](https://z3.ax1x.com/2021/10/01/47n26g.png)

-You may notice that the pipe mark `|` and backgound jobs indicator `&` are absent in the above FSM.
+You may notice that the pipe mark `|` and background jobs indicator `&` are absent in the above FSM.
 But once we figure this methodology out, it's nothing big deal but adding a few state transitions.

 ---